integrated-application-development/delphilint/README.md

 2. Unzip the folder and run the included `install.bat` script.
 3. Done!

+> [!NOTE]
+> Using the precompiled BPLs in different minor versions from which they were compiled can cause compatibility problems in some circumstances.
+If you encounter issues, please [build from source](#building-from-source).

 ### Installing the VS Code companion

 1. Download the .vsix extension file from [the latest release](https://github.com/integrated-application-development/delphilint/releases/latest),